 DISCLAIMER: This article is not intended as a substitute for the professional advice of your healthcare practitioner.
 Always seek medical advice that is specific to you and your situation.

-Headaches that affect women: weather-related
+Headaches that can affect you: weather-related

 According to an article from The Mayo Clinic, some people have a higher sensitivity to seasonal weather shifts and tend to experience headaches as a result.
-Those affected tend to struggle with extreme temperatures, bright sunlight and barometric pressure changes, to name a few.
+Those affected tend to struggle with extreme temperatures, bright sunlight and barometric pressure changes, to name a few reasons.
 As a result of fluctuations in the weather, those with this heightened sensitivity may experience imbalances in brain chemicals such as serotonin, which can pave the way for subsequent migraines.